 Translators or local language speaking third parties conducting the interview might have a lesser understanding of the topic resulting in phrasing or translating questions and responses incorrectly.
-Close training and supervision will mitigate this with feedback post interviews as part of quality control.
-Careful selection of translators / interviewers will be made.
 They will be carefully selected to ensure compatible characteristics (e.g. female translators for female participant groups) as well as technical translation skills, 'soft skills' such as empathy, tact and communication skills, and motivation to work with MSF on this specific study.
 This process will involve an open recruitment process supported by the mission HR Department.
 They will then be thoroughly trained on the study objectives and methodology, with a specific focus on objective translation and confidentiality.
 Transcribers will be recruited and trained in the same way.
 Both translators and transcribers will be closely supervised including regular debriefings and quality checks.